qor/doc/plugins/transition.md

 ## State change logs

-When working with [GORM](https://github.com/jinzhu/gorm), it will store all state change logs in the database, use `GetStateChangeLogs` to get those logs:
+When working with [GORM](https://github.com/jinzhu/gorm), [Transition](https://github.com/qor/transition) will store all state change logs in the database.
+Use `GetStateChangeLogs` to get those logs.

 ```go
 // create the table used to store logs first